waltligon/orangefs/doc/coding/developer-guidelines.md

 set to EINTR.
 If this happens, it means that the system call was interrupted by a signal and probably did not actually fail; it just needs to be restarted.
-This is a fairly common situation when doing reads, writes, or polls.
+This is a fairly common situation when doing `reads`, `writes`, or `polls`.
 You can restart operations either by wrapping them in a while loop that causes it to try again if EINTR occurs, or you can use a goto and a label to jump back to the the system call you wish to repeat.

 #### Constant arguments